 Some basic tips for decorating with royal icing include making sure that you keep the tip of the piping bag about an inch or so off of the cookie and letting the icing kind of drip down instead of feeling like you are one centimeter above the cookie.

-You can use disposible or reusable piping bags, but if you do use disposible ones, make suer to cut the tip really small at first if you’re going tipless to help you create those fine details.
+You can use disposable or reusable piping bags, but if you do use disposable ones, make sure to cut the tip really small at first if you’re going tipless to help you create those fine details.

 Storage Options for Mitten Cookies